SylvainMarty/simple-event-bus/README.md

 ## Motivations

-I decided to create my own library after using the library [EventEmitter2](https://github.com/EventEmitter2/EventEmitter2) for some time in my projects.
+I decided to create my own library after using [EventEmitter2](https://github.com/EventEmitter2/EventEmitter2) for some time in my projects.

-I found it too complex for my needs and it was also lacking of features like prioritized event handlers.
+I found it too complex for my needs and it was also lacking some features like prioritized event handlers.

 ## How to use this library